Mystic mountain cable car stop outside Ocho Rios, surrounded by green jungle. Is Jamaica in the US?

 Jamaica’s location in the Caribbean has played a vital role in its history and cultural development.
 As an island nation, the island is situated in the Greater Antilles within the Caribbean Sea.

-At the same time, the islands have developed into independent island states with unique cultures as every island slowly gained its independence after the colonial era came to an end.
+At the same time, the islands developed into independent island states with unique cultures, and every island slowly gained its independence after the colonial era came to an end.

 Jamaica’s economy has also been impacted by the surrounding Caribbean Sea, with its crystal clear waters and abundant marine life.
 Fishing and tourism are important industries.